hpdipto/chatsapp/README.md

 - In frontend, I used React with NextJS.
 I used Redux for state management.
 For this particular app, Redux was not a must but it'll help to scale the project further.
 I also used GraphQL client to interact with backend GraphQL.

 The project directory structure is mostly self explanatory, the directory _backend_ contains all the code for backend.
 The directory _client_ contains all the codes for frontend.

+Here is a quick overview of the project structure:

+## backend

+In the _src_ directory almost all the code for backend is stored.

+The _server.ts_ is the core script to run the server for the backend.

+The other directories are:

+- config
+- models
+- resolvers
+- routes
+- schemas

+The directory _config_ contains password configuration with passport.js.
+The directory _models_ contains database configuration.
+The directory _resolvers_ contains the GraphQL resolvers.
+The directory _routes_ contains some API routes.
+The directory _schemas_ contains GraphQL schmeas.